nikolaypavlov/MLPNeuralNet/README.md

 `#import "MLPNeuralNet.h"` to start working on your model.
 That's it!

 ## Performance benchmark
 In this test the neural net is grown layer by layer from `1 -> 1` configuration to `200 -> 200 -> 200 -> 1`.
 At each step the output is calculated and benchmarked using random input vector and random weights.
 Total number of weights grows from 2 to 80601 accordingly.
 I understand the test is quite synthetic, but I hope it illustrates the performance.
-I will be happy if you can propse better one :)
+I will be happy if you can propose better one :)

 <p align="center"><img src="http://nikolaypavlov.github.io/MLPNeuralNet/images/mlp-bench-regression-ios.png" alt="MLPNeuralNet performance benchmark" title="MLPNeuralNet performance benchmark" /></p>